QuentinRougemont/EASYstrata/README.md

 each option and their requirement in the config file are described below :

+an example config file is provided [here](https://github.com/QuentinRougemont/EASYstrata/blob/main/example_data/example.config)

 ### From genome annotation to strata inference

 basically this means running the whole workflow.

 to do so run :

 ```./master.sh -o1 2>&1 |tee log```

 this will: